No products in the cart.

 As with finding the right lighting conditions, temperature and humidity are also critical.
 In addition, most plants need proper air circulation to keep them healthy.

 But some plants like succulents can tolerate more heat than your tropical plants need high humidity.

 So if your plant needs high moisture, it helps to find a spot in a bathroom with warmer temperatures and humidity close to a window.

 Caring For The Indoor Plants

 Caring for your houseplants is just as important as finding the perfect plant, size, and spot.

 Here the soil you use depends on the specific plants you grow.
 But the general rule is to use a growing media for indoor plants.
 Hence, it will be soil made up of peat moss, perlite, compost, and vermiculite.

-Another crucial thing is the pot you use and needs to have enough drainage holes to prevent wet feet leading to root rot.
+Another crucial thing is the pot you use needs to have enough drainage holes to prevent wet feet from leading to root rot.
 You can also use an all-purpose potting soil that works with houseplants.